+'''

-1: procedure Transpile(expr : PostfixExpression): String
+1: procedure Transpile(expr: PostfixExpression): String

-2: $stack \leftarrow []$
+2:

+stack \leftarrow []

+code \leftarrow ""

-3: $code \leftarrow a$
+3:

-4: while HasTokenLeft $(expr)$ do
+while HasTokenLeft(expr) do

+4:

+token \leftarrow \text{GetNextToken}(expr)

-5: $token \leftarrow \text{GetNextToken}(expr)$
+5:

-6: if $token.
-Type = Constant$ then
+if token.Type = Constant then

+6:

-7: Push($stack$, $token$.
+7:

+Push(stack, token.
 Value)

-8: else if $token.
-Type = Variable then$
+else if token.
+Type = Variable then

+8:

-9: $(codeFragment, referenceToValue) \leftarrow GetVariable(token.Value)$ 2)
+(codeFragment, referenceToValue) \leftarrow GetVariable(token.Value)

+9:

+Push(stack, reference To Value)

-10: Push(stack , referenceToValue)
+10:

+Append(code, codeFragment)

-11: Append(code , codeFragment)
+11:

-12: else if $token.
-Type = Operator$ then
+else if token.
+Type = Operator then

+12:

-13: if $token.
-Value = Addition then$
+if token.
+Value = Addition then

+13:

+right \leftarrow Pop(stack)

-14: $right \leftarrow Pop(stack)$
+14:

+left \leftarrow Pop(stack)

-15: $left \leftarrow Pop(stack)$
+15:

-$16: \qquad (reference To Value, code Fragment) \leftarrow GetAddition(left, right)$ ut)
+(reference To Value, code Fragment) \leftarrow Get Addition(left, right)

+16:

+Push(stack, referenceToValue)

-17: Push(stack , referenceToValue)
+17:

+Append(code, codeFragment)

-18: Append(code , codeFragment)
+18:

-19: else if $token$. $Value =$ Multiplication then
+else if token.
+Value = Multiplication then

+19:

-20: $right \leftarrow Pop(stack)$
+20:

+right \leftarrow Pop(stack)

+left \leftarrow Pop(stack)

-21: $left \leftarrow Pop(stack)$
+21:

-22: $(reference To Value, code Fragment) \leftarrow GetMultiplication(leg$ t, right)
+(reference To Value, code Fragment) \leftarrow Get Multiplication(left, right)

+22:

-23: Push(stack , referenceToValue)
+23:

+Push(stack, reference To Value)

+Append(code, codeFragment)

-24: Append($code, codeFragment$)
+24:

+codeFragment \leftarrow GenerateResultStoring(Pop(stack))

-25: $codeFragment \leftarrow GenerateResultStoring(Pop(stack))$
+25:

+Append(code, codeFragment)

-26: Append(code , codeFragment)
+26:

 return code

+'''

-are much simpler, and most of the instructions are used to evaluate the expressions themselves.
+On the other hand, the transpiler performs more work on the CPU.
+The kernels are much simpler, and most of the instructions are used to evaluate the expressions themselves.
 Furthermore, as explained in Section 2.2.2, any program running on the GPU, must be transpiled into PTX code before the driver can compile it into machine code.
-Therefore, the kernel written for the interpreter, must also be transpiled into PTX.
-This overhead is in addition to the branch instruction overhead.
-The self-written transpiler removes this intermediate step by transpiling directly into PTX.
-In addition, the generated code is tailored to evaluate expressions and does not need to generate generic PTX code, which can reduce transpilation time.
+Therefore, the kernel written for the interpreter, must also be transpiled into PTX and then be compiled.
+However, this needs to be done only once, while for the transpiler this needs to be done for each expression.
+Since the generated code is tailored to evaluate expressions and not to generate generic code, this means the kernels are simpler and can be transpiled and compiled faster.
+The overhead of transpiling and compiling the expressions is further mitigated by re-using the compiled kernels during the parameter optimisation step.